tj-django/django-extra-field-validation/README.rst

 Introduction
 ------------
-This package aims to provide tools needed to define custom field validation logic once which can be used independently or with django forms, test cases, API implementation or any model operation that requires saving data to the database.
+This package aims to provide tools needed to define custom field validation logic which can be used independently or with django forms, test cases, API implementation or any model operation that requires saving data to the database.

 This can also be extended by defining table check constraints if needed but currently validation